The donation of plasma

-The plasma collected in Italy comes from voluntary, regular, responsible, anonymous and unpaid donations.
+The plasma collected in Italy derives from voluntary, regular, responsible, anonymous and unpaid donations.

 Donating plasma